Understanding the Customer Purchase Journey & Creating a Sales Funnel

 2. Offer something back

-It could be an incentive such as free access, discounts, coupons, or special offers that give customers a reason to keep engaging with your content.
+It could be an incentive, such as free access, discounts, coupons, or special offers, that gives customers a reason to keep engaging with your content.

 3. Nurture the lead

-Nurturing leads can be enhanced by providing relevant educational content, offering personalized recommendations based on their interests and preferences, conducting personalized follow-up emails, and engaging with them on social media platforms.
+Nurturing leads can be enhanced by providing relevant educational content, offering personalized recommendations based on their interests and preferences, sending customized follow-up emails, and engaging with them on social media platforms.

 By consistently adding value and building a relationship with leads, you can strengthen their interest and trust in your business, increasing the likelihood of conversion.